esrlabs/bake/_sources/tips_and_tricks/qac.txt

       bakeqac <options> --rcf <rcf>

-  If not specified, bakeqac uses the environment variable QAC_RCF.
-If also not specified, bake uses $(QAC_HOME)/config/rcf/mcpp-1_5_1-en_US.rcf.
+  If not specified, bakeqac searches for qac.rcf upwards from bake main project folder.
+If also not found, bake uses $(QAC_HOME)/config/rcf/mcpp-1_5_1-en_US.rcf.

 - Analysis configuration file (acf): Can be specified with: